 After completing Photographs of British Algae in 1853, Atkins turned from aquatic to terrestrial plants.
 The same year, she began to produce cyanotypes of ferns, including Polypodium Phegopteris (1853), Aspidium Lobatium (1853), and Pteris Rotundifolia (Jamaica) (1853).
 As in the algae cyanotypes, each fern is arrayed on a simple ground, its stems and leaves—and, in some cases, roots—captured with clarity and precision.
 Perhaps inspired by her first book, Atkins gathered many of these prints in Cyanotypes of British and Foreign Plants and Ferns (1853), widely considered her most accomplished publication.

 During this time, Atkins also began to photograph entirely different subjects.
 Likely collaborating with her childhood friend Anne Dixon, Atkins incorporated flowers, feathers, and lace into prints that feature newly intricate compositions, subtle layering, and varied textures.
 Freed from the imperatives of scientific accuracy, she focused increasingly on visual properties such as line and form, color and space, and transparency and opacity.
 Even so, Atkins and her groundbreaking photographs were nearly forgotten by the late 19th century.
-In 1889, a collector writing on the origins of Photographs of British Algae proposed that the initials “A. A.”—Anna Atkins’s modest signature—stood for “Anonymous Amateur.”4 (This collector was quickly corrected by the director of the British Museum of Natural History.)
-But in recent years, scholars and artists have reexamined Atkins’s contributions to science, technology, publishing, and art, proof that what the botanist and photographer described as her “lengthy performance” is having an even lengthier afterlife.
+In 1889, a collector writing on the origins of Photographs of British Algae proposed that the initials “A. A.”—Anna Atkins’s modest signature—stood for “Anonymous Amateur.”0 But in recent years, scholars and artists have reexamined Atkins’s contributions to science, technology, publishing, and art, proof that what the botanist and photographer described as her “lengthy performance” is having an even lengthier afterlife.

 Annemarie Iker, Mellon-Marron Research Consortium Fellow, 2020